meilinli123/eco395m-MidtermProject/README.md

 ## Introduction & Background

-### Introduction:
 In recent years, health and wellness have become focal points for many communities, with heart disease mortality rates often used as a benchmark for overall community health.
-Parallelly, the presence and popularity of outdoor recreational facilities, which are known to contribute to healthier lifestyles, have seen significant attention from policymakers and health advocates alike.
-Our project seeks to explore a potentially overlooked connection: "Is there any relationship between the heart disease mortality rates and the popularity of outdoor activity facilities within a state?"

-### Background:
-Heart disease remains a paramount health concern in the United States and worldwide.
 Its onset can be influenced by a myriad of factors, including diet, genetics, and notably, physical activity.
 Outdoor recreational facilities, such as parks, trails, and sports complexes, play a crucial role in promoting physical activity among residents of an area.
 The accessibility, quality, and popularity of these facilities can potentially impact the overall health outcomes of a community.

 However, the direct relationship between heart disease mortality and the prevalence and popularity of such facilities has not been extensively studied.
+Our project seeks to explore a potentially overlooked connection: "Is there any relationship between the heart disease mortality rates and the participation of outdoor activity facilities within a state?”
 Do states with more popular outdoor facilities exhibit lower heart disease mortality rates due to increased physical activity among their residents?
 Or do other factors overshadow this potential correlation?
 By exploring this relationship, we aim to provide valuable insights that could influence future urban planning, healthcare policies, and community wellness programs.

 ## Source of data
 Our sources of data firstly include outdoor activity facilities across the United States, as taken from the Recreational.Gov site (https://www.recreation.gov/).
 The Recreation Information Database (RIDB) serves as a valuable resource for the public, offering a central hub for accessing information on recreational activities and destinations across the United States.
 It stands as an official and comprehensive platform catering to the needs of countless visitors to federal lands, historical sites, museums, and various other points of interest.
 It is a public API scraping site.
 However, we limit our analysis to states that are basically in the same climate and region.
 We argue that it contains similar types of outdoor activities, and thus can be comparable.